rozlynboutin/microbiome_helper/Random-Forest-Tutorial-(UNDER-CONSTRUCTION).md

 * [Identifying Important Features](#identifying-important-features)

 ## Introduction
 This tutorial is intended to teach beginners the basics of running random forest (RF) models on microbial sequencing data.
 Importantly, the below commands are **not the optimal settings to use for all datasets**.
 An important part of data analysis is exploring your data and deciding on what approaches would be best for your particular problem.
-However, as shall be described below, parameterizing models based upon your training and/or test set can resulting in biased models.
+However, as shall be described below, parameterizing models based upon your training and/or test set can result in biased models.

 Typically RF models are run when researchers are interested in classifying samples into categories (called **classes**) of interest based upon many different variables, such as taxa, functional categories, etc (called **features**).
 Random forest can also be run on quantitative data (e.g. height in cm rather than splitting samples into categorical groups like _short_ and _tall_).